 - not trained to perform unnatural acts, such as circus performances or elephant polo

-What will your carbon offsetting support?
+What projects does your carbon offsetting support?

-Your credits support projects that help combat climate change, with clear goals developed according to the UN Sustainable Development guidelines.
+Having reduced emissions as far as we can, we offset what remains through projects that help combat climate change, with clear goals developed according to the UN Sustainable Development guidelines.